bioidiap/bob.bio.base/doc/vanilla_biometrics_intro.rst

     conda install bob.bio.base bob.bio.face bob.db.atnt

+  Also note that almost all ``bob.db.*`` packages are deprecated and they should not be installed.
+The ``bob.bio.face`` package contains the implementation of all face biometric databases.
+Same is true for other ``bob.bio`` packages.

 To run biometric experiments, we provide a generic CLI command called ``bob bio pipelines``.
 Such CLI command is an entry-point to several pipelines implemented in this package.
 Curently only one pipeline is implemented which is ``vanilla-biometrics``.